Elehiggle/SimplePulsarBatteryNotification/README.md

   may fail while `--mode wired` succeeds.
 - While charging over USB, the reported percent can move quickly (voltage-based), so wired readings may differ from the last wireless reading.
+- The logger treats the presence of the wired PID (`0x3414`) as charging and will output `charging=yes` even if the cmd04 flag says otherwise.
 - If you see "Unable to load the HID backend", uninstall the pure-python `hid` package and reinstall: